folutade/KnowThatYouAnointed/content/posts/the-party.md

   Last album had it boomin' somethin' vicious, ya know?**
   And ya know I need ya back in my life*

-* The idea of corporate guys from the entertainment industry using hip hop music like an addictive substance is also something that Kendrick alluded to on the third verse of “Watch the Party Die” when Kendrick rapped
+* The idea of corporate figures in the entertainment industry using hip-hop music like an addictive substance is also something that Kendrick alluded to on the third verse of “Watch the Party Die” when Kendrick rapped:

   * *It's cynical to say I know these **artists** petrified
   The end result, in jail by Jezebel or **drugged up full of lies***

-* Much like Kendrick, Lecrae criticizes the music industry—particularly record labels—for exploiting youth who feel they can’t live without hip hop music.
-These labels obtain precursor materials from Black artists coming out of poor, urban areas, who then produce music that “parade in gluttony without givin' truth to the youth” and may ultimately lead young people to make choices that lead them directly to a federal prison cell or a casket.
+* Much like Kendrick, Lecrae criticizes the music industry—particularly record labels—for exploiting youth who feel they can’t live without hip-hop music.
+These labels obtain precursor materials from Black artists coming out of poor, urban areas, who then produce music that “parade in gluttony without givin' truth to the youth” and may inspire young people to make choices that eventually lead them to a federal prison cell or a casket.

-* Lecrae also seems to acknowledge that we can’t fully blame hip hop addicts for their choices because addiction is a sickness.
-This acknowledgement leads Lecrae to tell the music labels, “I’m sick of y’all”.
+* Lecrae also seems to acknowledge that we can’t fully blame hip-hop addicts for their choices because addiction is a sickness.
+This acknowledgment leads Lecrae to tell the music labels, “I’m sick of y’all.”

 {{< /details >}}